Oh did I type that outloud?

 If you are not going to do anything about sexual assault, (and let’s just throw in domestic violence for good measure), Southern Baptist Convention and Mr. President, J. D. Greear – you could at least support those who are willing to literally be the hands and feet of Christ.

-Holly T. Ashley
+Holly T. Ashley, MS

 Redemption.
 Restoration.
 Recovery.
 (R3) Domestic Violence/Sexual Assault Services and Training (A Division of: Cross Strength Ministries)